YStrauch/swagger-object-validator/README.md

 	 - At Medium<Image>/source
 ```

+# Potentially breaking Changes
+# 1.3.0
+- Fixed typo, changed ValidationErrorType from CONSTRAINTS_VIOATION to CONSTRAINTS_VIOLATION (added missing L)
+- If you call `validateModel()` without a full-fledged spec (i.e. just the model definition), the first error step did previously not have a name.
+This was changed to the dedicated name 'root'.

 # Development
 Wanna help?
 Sure.
 Please make sure to use an IDE with TSLint and EditorConfig installed.
 Always work test-driven, for each feature or bug you fix there needs to be a test.